 Useful Links & Resources

-- Links to external specialist support,
+- Access to external organisation

 You can book an appointment in-person at main reception or by telelphone/online by contacting Welfare:

 Young Adult Carers are young people who help care for a family member who is disabled, physically or mentally ill, has a long term serious illness or has a substance misuse problem.

 This is a role that many young people are happy and proud to do.

 Solihull College is very keen to help and support Young Adult Carers to get the best out of college.

 We offer free and confidential information, advice and Support: